-Consider if your girls would like to dress a certain way to encourage and strengthen their sense of belonging.
-Some troops wear uniforms to their meetings and others may not.
-You may want to suggest having girls wear their vests for the virtual meeting to reinforce their camaraderie or have the girls vote on how they would like to show their Girl scout pride when meeting online.
+Consider if your Girl Scouts would like to dress a certain way to encourage and strengthen their sense of belonging.
+Some troops may wear uniforms to their meetings, while others may not.
+You may want to suggest having them wear their vests for the virtual meeting to reinforce their camaraderie or have them vote on how they would like to show their Girl Scout pride when meeting online.

-Consider the grade level and age groups of the girls when planning virtual meetings.
-Be mindful of the meeting time(s) that are set or any other factors that may differentiate the context of a virtual meeting between younger and older girls.
+Consider the grade level and age groups of troop members when planning virtual meetings.
+Be mindful of the meeting time(s) that are set or any other factors that may differentiate the context of a virtual meeting between younger and older Girl Scouts.